eliasbedmar/aws-wordle/README.md

-# React Wordle
+# React Wordle (AWS)

-This is a clone project of the popular word guessing game we all know and love.
+This is an adaption to AWS 3-letter acronyms, from a clone project of the popular word guessing game we all know and love - Wordle.
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://reactle.vercel.app/)